bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

   suitable add-ons that will enhance your mobility business, including solutions like insurance, analytics, fleet maintenance, damage reporting, and much more.
 cta_link: pages/marketplace/marketplace.md
-title: A Location Analytics Framework to Scale Your Mobility Operations | Interview with Locale.ai
+title: A Location Analytics Framework to Scale Your Mobility Operations | An Interview with Locale.ai
 publish_date:
 featured_image: "/uploads/2021/05/19/locale-post.png"